Communication-Efficient Federated Optimization over Semi-Decentralized Networks: Theoretical Guarantees

 \end{assump}

-Note that in the case of the full-batch gradients, \ie, the mini-batch size $b=m$, we can simply set $\sigma = 0$ and thus Assumption \ref{assump:bounded_variance} still holds.
+Note that in the case of the full-batch gradients, \ie, the mini-batch size $b=m$, we can simply set $\sigma = 0$ and thus Assumption \ref{assump:bounded_variance} always holds.

-\subsection{Convergence Analysis of \alg}
+\subsection{Convergence analysis of \alg}

 Now, we are ready to present our main results.
-First, the following theorem demonstrates that our proposed \alg~ is able to converge to the neighborhood of the stationary solution to the problem \eqref{eq:prob} at an rate of $O(1/K)$ with constant step-sizes.
+First, the following theorem demonstrates that our proposed \alg~ is able to converge to the neighborhood of the stationary solution to the problem \eqref{eq:prob} at the rate of $O(1/K)$ with constant step-sizes.
+The proof is postponed to the Appendix \ref{appendix:proof_thm1}.